ssec-jhu/evolver-ui/app/integration/README.md

 1. The mock database is already pre-seeded with a test device
 2. Any changes to the database during a test will not persist to other tests
 3. Extend the MSW handlers in `app/mocks/evolver.ts` if you need to mock additional API endpoints
-4. Extend the mock database schema in `app/mocks/db-data.ts` if you need additional data models
+4. Extend the mock database schema in `app/mocks/db.ts` if you need additional data models
+5. Extend the mock prisma client in `app/mocks/prisma.ts` if you need additional db client methods